jramos/cgminer_api_client/README.md

     require 'cgminer_api_client'

     pool = CgminerApiClient::Pool.new
-    pool.devices  # run 'devs' on each miner and collect the results pool.summary  # run 'summary' on each miner and collect the results
+    pool.devs     # run 'devs' on each miner in the pool pool.summary  # run 'summary' on each miner in the pool

 Any commands not explictly defined are implemented using ``method_missing``.
 A complete list of available API commands can be found in the [cgminer API-README](https://github.com/ckolivas/cgminer/blob/master/API-README).